cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 - Test the look and feel of the new redesigned homepage

 ### 🔎 Objectives of the study:
-- Identify difficulties and roadblocks participants have when using the new homepage
+- Identify difficulties and roadblocks participants experience when using the new homepage
 - Understand what participants are thinking and feeling as they execute tasks / prompts

 ### 🤞 Desired outcomes: